 An analysis is performed and documented for each new application within the IGUCA.
 If a new application is recommended for approval based on the results of the analysis, the new permit may include restrictions such as a drilled depth, water quality monitoring, or other criteria on the well in order to protect water quality.
-Well construction in the Burrton IGUCA is also subject to well grouting requirements set by the Kansas Department of Health and Environment (KDHE).
+Well construction in the Burrton IGUCA is also subject to well grouting requirements set by KDHE.
 Grouting involves placing a sealing material such as bentonite or neat cement into the space between a well casing and the borehole created during well construction in order to physically isolate different aquifer formations from one another.